Angus Morrison (minister): Church of Scotland

 In 2000, Morrison became a minister of the Church of Scotland.
 He served as minister of St Columba's Old Parish Church, Stornoway, before moving to Orwell and Portmoak Parish Church (in Perth and Kinross) in 2011.
 Within the Church of Scotland he served as the Moderator of the Presbytery of Lewis for the 2003 to 2004 session, Convener of the Mission and Discipleship Council (2005-2009) and Chaplain to the Lord High Commissioner (2005 and 2006).

 On 29 October 2013 he was nominated to be Moderator of the General Assembly of the Church of Scotland for 2014–15.
-In March 2014, two months ahead of taking up the role, the Church of Scotland announced that Morrison had withdrawn his nomination as Moderator on grounds of ill health, Following this, John Chalmers (Principal Clerk to the General Assembly) was selected to be Moderator ahead of the 2014–15 session.
-On 28 October 2014 Morrison was again successfully nominated to be Moderator of the General Assembly of the Church of Scotland, for 2015–16.
+In March 2014, two months before he was due to take up the role, the Church of Scotland announced that Morrison had withdrawn his nomination as Moderator on grounds of ill health.
+He is the first moderator-designate who is known to have stood down.
+Following this, John Chalmers (Principal Clerk to the General Assembly) was selected to be Moderator ahead of the 2014–15 session.
+On 28 October 2014, following successful surgery, Morrison was again successfully nominated to be Moderator of the General Assembly of the Church of Scotland, for 2015–16.

+He became Moderator at the beginning of the General Assembly in May 2015.
+He was one of a few Gaelic speaking Moderators since the reunification of the Church of Scotland and United Free in 1929 - including Lauchlan Watt (1933), Dugald MacFarlane (1937), Alexander McDonald (1948), Thomas Murchison (1969) and James Matheson (1975).

+His year of Moderator involved him opening the Royal National Mod in Oban and visiting the Scottish Parliament.
+He went on Presbytery visits to Argyll and Lochaber.
+He also made history as the first representative of the Church of Scotland to address the General Synod.
+His address contributed towards the passing of the Columba Declaration, which is a historic formal recognition of the relationship between both churches.

 He retired from his charge of Orwell and Portmoak Parish Church on 30 September 2021.
 His final Sunday worship service at Orwell and Portmoak was on 26 September 2021.
 He now lives in Edinburgh.

 Morrison was appointed a Chaplain to Queen Elizabeth II in Scotland in 2006.
 He was appointed an Extra Chaplain to King Charles III in Scotland in September 2023.

 Personal life

 He can speak Gaelic and Italian as well as English.
-He is married and has four children.
+He is married to Marion, and together they have four children.

+On 26 June 2018, he received an Honorary Degree from the University of Glasgow, and, during his address at the ceremony, he became the first person in the history of University of Glasgow's 561 years to address the graduation audience in both English and Gaelic.